Generalised Taft algebras and pairs in involution: Introduction

 \subsection{Main result}

-A pair in involution for a Hopf algebra $H$ over a field $k$ is a tuple $(l, \beta)$ of a group-like $l\in H$ and a character $\beta: H \rightarrow k$ such that the square of the antipode is given by the conjugate action of $l$ and $\beta$.
-In a vague sense it can be imagined to be similar to a `square-root' of Radford's $S^4$-formula.
+A pair in involution for a Hopf algebra $H$ over a field $\k$ is a pair $(l, \beta)$ of a group-like $l\in H$ and a character $\beta \from H \to \k$ such that the square of the antipode is given by the conjugate action of $l$ and $\beta$.
+In a vague sense, it can be imagined to be similar to a `square-root' of Radford's $S^4$-formula.
 Often one additionally requires the pair to be modular, i.e to satisfy $\beta(l) = 1$.
 Pairs in involution appear in many different contexts within Hopf algebra theory, reaching from Hopf-cyclic cohomology \cite{Connes1999, Hajac2004, Hajac2010} to knot invariants \cite{Kauffman1993}.
-Kauffman and Radford showed in the aforementioned paper that for some Taft algebras the square of the antipode is not implemented by the square-roots of the distinguished group-likes, see \cite[Proposition 7]{Kauffman1993}.
-They however still have modular pairs in involution.
-The aim of the present paper is to prove that there are finite-dimensional Hopf algebras without pairs in involution.
-In a previous work by Kr\"ahmer and the author, see \cite{Halbig2018}, the existence of finite-dimensional Hopf algebras without modular pairs in involution was shown.
-The Hopf algebras studied therein are in fact examples of a wider class we will refer to as generalised Taft algebras.
-As algebras, these are generated by a group-like $g$ and two twisted primitives $x$, $y$ such that $g$ spans a cyclic group of order $N$ and $x$, $y$ are nilpotent.
-Moreover the generators are required to commute up to some $N$-th roots of unity.
-The precise definition of this presentation can be found in Theorem \ref{thm: GTAGenerators}.
-For a generalised Taft algebra a pair in involution corresponds to a solution of a system of Diophantine equations, see Theorem \ref{thm: ModPairAsEquation}.
+Kauffman and Radford showed in the aforementioned article that the square of the antipode of certain Taft algebras is not implemented by square-roots of the distinguished group-likes, see \cite[Proposition 7]{Kauffman1993}.
+Nonetheless, these Hopf algebras admit modular pairs in involution.
+In a previous work by Kr\"ahmer and the author, see \cite{Halbig2019}, examples of Hopf algebras were given, whose pairs in involution do not satisfy the modularity condition.
+The paper at hand builds upon this result and proves the existence of finite-dimensional Hopf algebras without such pairs.
+Hereto, we introduce generalised Taft algebras, a class of Hopf algebras containing the examples of \cite{Halbig2019}.
+As algebras, these are generated by a group-like $g$ and two twisted primitives $x$ and $y$ such that $g$ spans a cyclic group and $x$ and $y$ are nilpotent.
+Moreover, the generators are required to commute up to some roots of unity.
+The details of this presentation are given in Theorem \ref{thm: GTAGenerators}.
+For a generalised Taft algebras pairs in involution correspond to solutions of systems of Diophantine equations, see Theorem \ref{thm: ModPairAsEquation}.
 The main result, Theorem \ref{thm: Classification}, gives necessary and sufficient conditions for the non-existence of such solutions.
-As an application we prove that there are finite-dimensional Hopf algebras without these pairs, see Lemma \ref{lem: Examples}.
-In Lemma \ref{lem: IsoAlgNoPair} we show that Hopf algebras, which are isomorphic as algebras, need not share the property of having a pair in involution.
+In Lemma \ref{lem: Examples} we apply the above result to show that there are finite-dimensional Hopf algebras without these pairs.
+Additionally, Lemma \ref{lem: IsoAlgNoPair} shows that Hopf algebras which are isomorphic only as algebras need not share the property of having a pair in involution.